fedeb95/market-analysis/utils/Documentation.md

 ### ForkLeft
 `ForkLeft` is a class that takes two transforms as constructor parameters and is itself a `Transform`.

-Its `apply` methods does so:
+Its `apply` method does so:

-    - first it call's the second parameter `apply`, discarding its output.
+    - first it calls the second parameter `apply`, discarding its output.
 It's useful if it's a `Display` or a `Compose` chaining one or more `Display` among other transforms;
-    - then it call's the first parameter `apply`, returning its result.
+    - then it calls the first parameter `apply`, returning its result.